sbagmeijer/ulyaoth-chat/README.md

 INSTALLATION:
 -------

-For this installation I am using a Red Hat bassed operatings system (Fedora 19) it should however work on other distributions also but the instructions below where based a Fedora machine.
+For this installation I am using a Red Hat bassed operatings system (Fedora 19).
+I Personally use Nginx for all static content and Apache as backend to run the cgi stuff, however you can simpely use apache.

-You will need to install the following packages on your server: yum install postgresql.x86_64 postgresql-libs.x86_64 sendmail nginx memcached.x86_64 libmemcached.x86_64 libmemcached-devel.x86_64 memcached-devel.x86_64 git
+You will need to install the following packages on your server:

+For a basic installation you need:
+Perl
+Apache/nginx
+sendmail

+Database:
+MySQL or MariaDB

+Optional: (if you choose to use the function) memcached.x86_64 libmemcached.x86_64

+And the following perl modules: (It will not run without even you not use memcached) CGI
+CGI::Session
+CGI::Session::Driver:memcached
+Fcntl
+DB_File
+YAML
+YAML::Tiny
+DBD::mysql
+DBI
+warnings
+strict

+Again you can simpely just use Apache if you not want to use nginx, memcached is also only required if you choose to enable it.

 Installation:
 you will be able to find the configuration files for nginx inside the "OS/configuration/" folder on github.